redox-os/book/src/configuration-settings.md

 ...
 ```

+If you just want to use pre-built packages in one filesystem configuration you can add the `repo_binary = true` data type below the `[general]` section on it.

 ### Local Recipe Changes

 By default every time a recipe build is triggered, Cookbook will update the recipe source.
 Cookbook will check the tarball BLAKE3 hash from the recipe configuration (`recipe.toml`), or pull from the `origin` remote when the recipe source is a Git repository.
 This will also remove local changes that are not saved in a branch.